 Portfolio websites are often excellent sources of design inspiration, and the site of Young and Hyperative is a good example.
 The icon/button in the header opens the full-screen menu, which slides in from the top.
 There are two columns of links, plus small social media icons.

 Amber’s website uses tabs to the right side of the screen to open up the different pages.
+Using a sidebar menu like this is not the typical approach, but it provides a unique touch.

 Bien’s website design features a navigation menu at the left side of the screen with the text sideways going vertically up the screen.